-All persons aged ≥ 6 months who do not have contraindications should be vaccinated annually.
+All persons aged ≥6 months who do not have contraindications should be vaccinated annually.
 However, vaccination to prevent influenza is particularly important for persons who are at increased risk for severe illness and complications from influenza and for influenza-related outpatient, emergency department, or hospital visits.
 When vaccine supply is limited, vaccination efforts should focus on vaccination of persons at higher risk for medical complications attributable to severe influenza who do not have contraindications.
-These persons include the following (no hierarchy is implied by order of listing):
+These persons include the following (order of listing does not imply hierarchy or prioritization among these populations):

-- All children aged 6 through 59 months. - All persons aged ≥50 years. - Adults and children who have chronic pulmonary (including asthma), cardiovascular (excluding isolated hypertension), renal, hepatic, neurologic, hematologic, or metabolic disorders (including diabetes mellitus). - Persons who are immunocompromised due to any cause (including but not limited to immunosuppression caused by medications or HIV infection). - Persons who are or will be pregnant during the influenza season. - Children and adolescents (aged 6 months through 18 years) who are receiving aspirin- or salicylate-containing medications and who might be at risk for experiencing Reye syndrome after influenza virus infection. - Residents of nursing homes and other long-term care facilities. - American Indian or Alaska Native persons. - Persons who are extremely obese (body mass index ≥40 for adults).
+- All children aged 6 through 59 months.

+- All persons aged ≥50 years.

+- Adults and children who have chronic pulmonary (including asthma), cardiovascular (excluding isolated hypertension), renal, hepatic, neurologic, hematologic, or metabolic disorders (including diabetes mellitus).

+- Persons who are immunocompromised due to any cause (including but not limited to immunosuppression caused by medications or HIV infection). - Persons who are or will be pregnant during the influenza season. - Children and adolescents (aged 6 months through 18 years) who are receiving aspirin- or salicylate-containing medications and who might be at risk for experiencing Reye syndrome after influenza virus infection. - Residents of nursing homes and other long-term care facilities. - American Indian or Alaska Native persons. - Persons who are extremely obese (body mass index ≥40 for adults).

-An IIV4 or RIV4 (as appropriate for the recipient's age) is suitable for persons in all risk groups.
+An age-appropriate IIV4 or RIV4 is suitable for all persons recommended for vaccination, including those in the risk groups listed.
 LAIV4 is not recommended for certain populations, including certain of these listed groups.
-Contraindications and precautions for the use of LAIV4 are noted (Tables 2 and 3).
+Contraindications and precautions for the use of LAIV4 are noted (Table 2).